Table of Contents

 AkFileDesc) which contains, along with file size and other information, the ID of the high-level streaming device that must be used to stream this file.
 Streaming devices are created and registered in the Stream Manager using

 For each streaming device, a low-level I/O hook must be provided.
 The I/O hook implements one of these two interfaces:

-AK::StreamMgr::IAkIOHookDeferred.
-Whenever a streaming device needs to perform an I/O transfer, it uses the low-level I/O hook'
+AK::StreamMgr::IAkIOHookDeferredBatch.
+Whenever a streaming device needs to perform an I/O transfer, it calls the low-level I/O hook's

 The following figure illustrates the Low-Level I/O system interfaces and how they are viewed by the default Stream Manager.